HainanZhao/AICodeReview/README.md

-  --no-open                         Do not automatically open browser when running web interface --api-only                        Run server in API-only mode (no web interface) --init                            Create a configuration file interactively --auto-review                     Run in fully automatic mode to monitor and review MRs continuously --dry-run                         Generate AI review but do not post comments (CLI mode only)
+  --no-open                         Do not automatically open browser when running web interface --api-only                        Run server in API-only mode (no web interface) --init                            Create a configuration file interactively --auto                            🆕 Run in fully automatic mode to monitor and review MRs continuously --list-projects                   🆕 List all available GitLab projects for configuration --dry-run                         Generate AI review but do not post comments (CLI mode only)

   -h, --help                        Display help